The $r$-coloring and maximum stable set problem in hypergraphs with bounded matching number and edge size: Preliminaries

 It is natural to ask which restrictions of the input hypergraphs make the \textsc{Hypergraph $r$-Coloring Problem} polynomial-time solvable.
 In this paper, we mainly focus on bounded or uniform hypergraphs.
-In view of Theorem \ref{rP2}, we are particularly interested in excluding a matching; but as it turns out, even bounded the maximum size of a matching (a much stronger condition than excluding an induced matching) does not always lead to a polynomial-time algorithm.
-We will prove the following dichotomies: \begin{theorem} Let $k,r$ and $s$ be positive integers with $k,r\geq 2$.
+In view of Theorem \ref{rP2}, we are particularly interested in excluding a matching; but as it turns out, even bounding the maximum size of a matching (a much stronger condition than excluding a large matching as an induced sub(hyper)graph, as is the case in Theorem \ref{rP2}) does not always lead to a polynomial-time algorithm.
+We prove the following dichotomies: \begin{theorem} Let $k,r$ and $s$ be positive integers with $k,r\geq 2$.
 The \textsc{$k$-Bounded Hypergraph $r$-Coloring Problem}, the \textsc{$k$-Bounded Hypergraph $r$-Precoloring Extension Problem} as well as the \textsc{$k$-Uniform Hypergraph $r$-Precoloring Extension Problem}, restricted to hypergraphs with $\nu(G)\leq s$, are polynomial-time solvable if \begin{itemize} \item $s\leq r-1$, or \item $k= 3$ and $r=2$, or \item $k=2$, \end{itemize} and NP-complete otherwise. \end{theorem}